moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

  * ``PipelinePlanner`` uses MoveIt's planning pipeline, which typically defaults to OMPL.
  * ``CartesianPath`` is used to move the end effector in a straight line in Cartesian space.
  * ``JointInterpolation`` is a simple planner that interpolates between the start and goal joint states.
-It is typically used for simple motions as it computes pretty fast, but it doesn't support complex motions.
+It is typically used for simple motions as it computes quickly but doesn't support complex motions.

 We also set some properties specific for to the Cartesian planner.